nithril/nithril.github.io/_posts/2015-06-28-continuous-release.markdown

 The **Application** now depends only on deployed version of **Dependency** and no longer depends on a SNAPSHOT dependency.

-To fix the range we call the `resolve-ranges` goal:
+To fix the range we call the `versions:resolve-ranges` goal:

 {% highlight bash linenos %}
-mvn versions:resolve-ranges
+#> mvn versions:resolve-ranges
 {% endhighlight %}

 The dependency is now: